flexera-public/policy_templates/cost/azure/unused_ip_addresses/README.md

 ## What it does

 This Policy Template scans all IP addresses in the given account and identifies any unused IP addresses.
-If any are found, an incident report will show the IP addresses, and related information along with the estimated monthly savings for each resource, and an email will be sent to the user-specified email address.
+If any are found, an incident report will show the IP addresses, and related information, and an email will be sent to the user-specified email address.
 If the user approves that the IP addresses should be deleted, the policy will delete the IP addresses.
 Optionally, the user can specify one or more tags that if found on an IP address will exclude the IP address from the list.

-The email will also contain Total Estimated Monthly Savings in the incident message details.
+### Policy savings details

+The policy includes the estimated savings.
+The estimated savings is recognized if the resource is terminated.
+Optima is used to receive the estimated savings which is the product of the most recent full day's cost of the resource * 30.
+The savings is displayed in the Estimated Monthly Savings column.
+If the resource can not be found in Optima the value is N/A. The incident message detail includes the sum of each resource Estimated Monthly Savings as Total Estimated Monthly Savings.

 ## Input Parameters